CambridgeUniversityPress/FirstCourseNetworkScience/README.md

 * [Dataset files](https://github.com/CambridgeUniversityPress/FirstCourseNetworkScience/tree/master/datasets)

-* [Solutions to selected exercises](https://github.com/CambridgeUniversityPress/FirstCourseNetworkScience/blob/master/sample/Selected_Exercise_Solutions.pdf) (solutions to **all** exercises can be found on the [textbook website for instructors](https://www.cambridge.org/academic/subjects/physics/statistical-physics/first-course-network-science#resources))
+* [Solutions to selected exercises](https://github.com/CambridgeUniversityPress/FirstCourseNetworkScience/blob/master/sample/Selected_Exercise_Solutions.pdf) (solutions to **all** exercises can be found on the [textbook website for registered instructors](https://www.cambridge.org/academic/subjects/physics/statistical-physics/first-course-network-science#resources))

-* [Sample slides](https://github.com/CambridgeUniversityPress/FirstCourseNetworkScience/tree/master/sample/slides) (lecture slide decks for **all** chapters can be found on the [textbook website for instructors](https://www.cambridge.org/academic/subjects/physics/statistical-physics/first-course-network-science#resources))
+* [Sample slides](https://github.com/CambridgeUniversityPress/FirstCourseNetworkScience/tree/master/sample/slides) (lecture slide decks for **all** chapters can be found on the [textbook website for registered instructors](https://www.cambridge.org/academic/subjects/physics/statistical-physics/first-course-network-science#resources))

 * [Errata](https://github.com/CambridgeUniversityPress/FirstCourseNetworkScience/issues) (submit an issue to flag errors in the book)

+Note: To access the resources on the CUP textbook website for instructors, one has to request an instructor account by registering and verifying their faculty status.